tomafro/deja/README.md

 - `deja read --cache-miss-exit-code 200 -- grep -q needle haystack` will return 200 if the cache is missed, and the exit status of `grep` if the cache is hit.

-`test` tests whether a cache result exists

-`read` returns a cached result or exits

-`force` forces an update of the cache
+## Subcommands

+`run` is the main subcommand, used to run a command and cache the result.

+`test` takes the same options as `run`, but never runs the command.
+Instead it exits with a status code of 0 if a cached result is found, or 1 if not.

+`read` never runs the given command, but will replay a cached result if one exists.
+If no result is found, `deja` will exit with a status of 1 (though this can be changed with `--cache-miss-exit-code`).

+`force` always runs the given command and caches the result.

-`remove` removes a cached result
+`remove` removes any cached result that would have been returned.

 `explain` returns information about the given options including the hash components and the cache result (if any)

-`hash` returns just the hash used to cache results
+`hash` returns the hash used to cache results

 ## Tips and tricks